zpl-c/librg/README.md

 We believe many people are afraid to even try, which results in the fact, that you almost never see small games made by indie developers having any type of networking involved.

 Thus we hope that with this library, which is just a small step in the direction, we might help anyone and everyone who wants to add a multi-player capabilities inside one's game.

+## Description

+**librg** is a light-weight "mid-level" (can be considered/used as both low-level and high-level) game networking library.
+It is based on our fork of **ENet** library, which gives us low-level UDP networking with optional reliablility.
+That, accompanied by our, hand-made general purpose **zpl** library, high-peformant network culling algorithms, event-based approach to creating and managing your flow and simple inteface, gives you tools to create a simple and at the same time powerful mutiplayer based project.

 ## Features